Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Superior Strategist

-When create and advantage for a gauntlets, you may test twice and gain two different benefits.
+When you create and advantage for a gauntlets, you may test twice and gain two different benefits.

 ### One Step Ahead